robfatland/reorganiseduponthefloor/cubase/README.md

 ## Gain Staging

-The goal is -12 dB on the master bus, leaving a lot of headroom in the mix.
-But this is not the same as -12 dB on the fader for each source channel.
+The goal is -12 dB on the master bus, leaving headroom in the mix.
+Initial gain stage target is -18dB via PreGain as a rule of thumb.
+Drums cut through hotter; so pushing them to lower, even -24dB, is reasonable.
+The idea (Dom Sigalas, others) is to keep the fader at zero and use other mechanisms to get into the ballpark.
+Then the fader comes in as the last adjustment.

-Loops and so forth; pre-built content; are by nature VERY LOUD!!!
+Media Bay loops i.e. pre-built content are by nature VERY HOT.
 Why?
-Because it is a Loud World and a competition to get your attention.
+Because it is a Loud World and they have to compete for your attention.

-No problem: We just get accustomed to attenuating everything on import.
-Before you do anything else: Go to the channel strip in the mixer or the EQ control for the track and find the PreGain.
-Turn it on.
-Set it down from unity gain to -12dB; and go from there.
+So after the source is connected: Go to the channel strip in the mixer or the EQ control for the track, enable PreGain and drag it down into the -18dB ballpark.
+Here is a gain staging sequence:

-* PreGain to -20dB
+* PreGain to -18dB
 * Audio tracks: Use the pencil tool to introduce localized attenuation of hot sections: 'Much more natural sounding than a compressor'
 * Audio tracks are Events or Clips; which have clip gain setting (starting at unity): Magnitude of the waveform.
 Use if necessary.
 * Write automation: Using the fader write an envelope during playback.
 Attention, post: *All* the adjustable stuff, like tilt